exakat/exakat/docs/Rules.rst

 The speed bump range from 2 to 8 %, depending on the availability of functions in the local scope.
 The overall bump is about 1 µs per functioncall, which makes it a micro optimisation until a lot of function calls are made.

-Based on one of `Marco Pivetti tweet <https://twitter.com/Ocramius/status/811504929357660160>`_ and this `blog post <http://veewee.github.io/blog/optimizing-php-performance-by-fq-function-calls/>`_
+Based on one of `Marco Pivetta tweet <https://twitter.com/Ocramius/status/811504929357660160>`_ and this `blog post <http://veewee.github.io/blog/optimizing-php-performance-by-fq-function-calls/>`_

 .. code-block:: php